 Think Long Term

 When a team member makes a costly mistake, it can be hard to keep your cool.
 As a business owner, you are constantly thinking about your bottom line and the overall success of the company.
 So when these mistakes are made outside of your control, it can be incredibly frustrating.
 However, the Wall Street Journal reports that yelling at employees has extremely negative effects on their performance: “Workers who fielded complaints from hostile, aggressive customers were less likely even to remember what the complaint was about, compared with workers who dealt with calm customers.”
-This same problem applies to receiving harsh feedback from a boss; when you raise your voice, you are triggering a fight or flight instinct and the experience will be tinged with fear, not with productivity.
+This same problem applies to receiving harsh feedback from a boss; when you raise your voice, you are triggering a fight or flight instinct.
+The experience will be tinged with fear, not with productivity.

 This is where long-term thinking comes into play.
 You need to consider the future of your company with every interaction.
 Bosses that yell and talk down to their employees demoralize the team and utterly destroy company culture.
 Good leaders take accountability for their actions and the actions of those that report to them.
 Michael Hyatt, an entrepreneur and life coach, explains, “It means that you accept responsibility for the outcomes expected of you—both good and bad.
 You don’t blame others.”